Have you heard about the rejection then retreat psychological sales strategy?

 That’s because up until now, you didn’t know that Cialdini doesn’t actually like chocolate.

-The psychologist hypothesised that the only reason he decided to buy the chocolate was to help the boy after rejecting his first offer.
-Had the boy scout initially asked him to buy chocolate bars, Cialdini would’ve said no…
+The psychologist hypothesized that the only reason he decided to buy the chocolate was to help the boy after rejecting his first offer.
+If the boy scout had initially asked him to buy chocolate bars, Cialdini would’ve said no…

 …but, because he was presented with a larger, more expensive and less reasonable offer first, he felt obliged to accept the smaller offer.

 This is the power of the rejection then retreat strategy.